fostiropoulos/ablator/docs/source/index.rst

                                        </h5>
                                     </div>
                                     <p>
-                                       Ablator is capable of handling various types of deep learning experiments.
-Please visit this section for more examples of Ablator use cases.
+                                       ABLATOR is capable of handling various types of deep learning experiments.
+Please visit this section for more examples of ABLATOR use cases.
                                     </p>
                               </div>
                            </div>